 A remission can be temporary or permanent.
 This uncertainty leads to many survivors feeling worried or anxious that the cancer will come back.
 While many remissions following treatment of early-stage breast cancer are permanent, it’s important to talk with your doctor about the possibility of the cancer returning.
 Understanding the risk of recurrence and the treatment options may help you feel more prepared if the cancer does return, and will help you make decisions about your treatment.
 Learn more about coping with the fear of recurrence .

 If the cancer does return after treatment for early-stage disease, it is called recurrent cancer.
 It may come back in the same place (called a local recurrence), in the chest wall or lymph nodes under the arm or in the chest (regional recurrence), or in another place, including distant organs such as the bones, lungs, liver, and brain (distant recurrence).
 A local or regional recurrence is often managed with further treatment.
 A metastatic (distant) recurrence is generally incurable, but treatable.
-Some patients live years after a metastatic recurrence of breast cancer.
-See below for more information on metastatic breast cancer.
+Some patients live years after a metastatic recurrence of breast cancer, depending on a number of factors.

-Other than mammograms and MRI scans of the breast, routine scans and blood tests are not a good way to screen for recurrent cancer , and they can expose a patient to risk from unnecessary additional testing.
+Other than mammograms and MRI scans of the breast, routine scans and blood tests after a diagnosis of early-stage breast cancer are not a good way to screen for recurrent cancer , and they can expose a patient to risk from unnecessary additional testing.
 Generally, a recurrence is detected when a person has symptoms or an abnormal finding on physical examination.
 These symptoms depend on where the cancer has recurred and may include:

 - A lump under the arm or along the chest wall

-- Pain that is long lasting and not relieved by over-the-counter medication
+- Pain that is constant, worsening, and not relieved by over-the-counter medication

 - Bone pain or fractures, a possible sign of bone metastases